gintonicai/documentation/mvp/README.md

 description: >-
   Explore the gintonic ecosystem, a decentralized AI platform leveraging blockchain technology.
-Learn about our specialized subchains for AI tasks, the GIN token economy, and how we're revolutionizing A
+Learn about our specialized subchains for AI tasks, the
+  $GIN token economy, and how we're revolutionizing A
 ---

 # gintonic hub